mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Running the application

-To run the application, its main loop should be started.
-This ensues that images are displayed, and events and signals are dispatched and captured.
+The main loop must be started to run the application.
+This ensures that images are displayed, and events and signals are dispatched and captured.

 ~~~{.cs}